-Because this action relates to the requirement to hold an LLP license that is endorsed for an area, gear type, and Pacific cod, the analysts include a brief timeline of Council amendments to the BSAI Groundfish FMP that established LLP license requirements and the various endorsements that they must carry in order to participate in certain groundfish fisheries.
+Because this action relates to the requirement to hold an LLP license that is endorsed for an area, gear type, and Pacific cod, the analysts include a timeline of Council amendments to the BSAI Groundfish FMP that established LLP license requirements and the various endorsements that the licenses must carry in order to participate in certain groundfish fisheries.
 The timeline also includes amendments that established sector allocations of Pacific cod ABC/TAC.
 A useful tool to help readers to track FMP development over the years is the Bering Sea/Aleutian Islands Groundfish Fishery Management Plan Amendment Action Summaries, published by the Council in 2016.
-Additional information on the purpose da.pdf&fileName=E1%20MOTION%20Pot%20Cod%20CP.pdf and need and results for each of the FMP amendments listed below are provided in one-page summaries in that document.
+Additional information on the purpose and need and results for each of the FMP amendments listed below are provided in one-page summaries in that document.